-• Exploratory research topics Each year, the call for exploratory research proposals seeks to target specific audiences or research areas and may identify topics of interest within each of EMSL's science areas.
-With proposal review panel (PRP) recommendation, this is also a chance for authors to resubmit revised proposals from the large-scale research call.
+• Exploratory research topics.
+Each year, the call for exploratory research proposals seeks to target specific audiences or research areas and may identify topics of interest within each of EMSL's Science Areas.
+With PRP recommendation, this is also a chance for authors to resubmit revised proposals from the large-scale research call.
 There are additional requirements for the proposal package when authors are resubmitting a proposal based on the PRP recommendation.